 PRAISE is a classroom-based aggression and bullying prevention program for 3rd to 5th grade students that aims to:

 - Improve children’s friendship skills and problem-solving abilities

 - Decrease children’s levels of aggressive behavior, including relational (gossiping, rumors, social exclusion), physical (hitting, pushing), and cyber (using electronic means) aggression

 - Support a productive and positive classroom teaching environment

-Over 10 weeks and 20 sessions, the program teaches students to identify feelings, recognize signs of physiological arousal that can lead to aggressive behavior, use strategies to stay calm, interpret others’ intentions accurately, develop stronger empathy and perspective-taking skills, and better understand steps one can take to be a positive bystander.
+Over 10 weeks and 20 sessions, the program teaches students prevention strategies for bullying, such as identifying feelings, recognizing signs of physiological arousal that can lead to aggressive behavior, using strategies to stay calm, interpreting others’ intentions accurately, developing stronger empathy and perspective-taking skills, and understanding the steps one can take to be a positive bystander.